ryanoglesby08/lazy-doc/README.md

 ## DSL Options

 1. Basic usage. `access :name` will look for a property called 'name' at the top level of the embedded document.
+2. Basic usage with multiple attributes. `access :name, :phone, :address` will look for all three properties. *This option does not currently support using any options.*
 2. `via`: `access :job, via: [:profile, :occupation]` will look for a property called 'job' by parsing through 'profile' -> 'occupation'.
 3. `finally`: `access :initials, finally: lambda { |initials| initials.upcase }` will call the supplied block, passing in